 It doesn’t help that metal can come in practically any color, as most coil and sheet manufacturers offer custom colors as options.

 So, what color should you put on your property?
 Well, it depends.
 There are many different factors to keep in mind during your decision process.

-At Sheffield Metals, we’ve spent over 20 years supplying the painted and bare coated metal sheets and coil that have been installed on thousands of structures as roof and wall panels, as well as trims.
-We’ve learned that picking out the right color is one of the most difficult parts of the pre-installation process.
+At Sheffield Metals, we’ve spent over 20 years supplying the painted and bare metal sheets and coils that have been installed on thousands of structures as roof and wall panels, as well as trims.
+We’ve learned that picking the right color is one of the most difficult parts of the pre-installation process.

 To help you out, we’ll discuss the following topics in this article:

 - Factors that can help you choose the right metal roof or wall color

 - Different types of paint and coatings available